“Pure mathematics is, in its way, the poetry of logical ideas.” - Albert Einstein

 - Daily maths games, like Sudoku and puzzles

-Many maths games websites have games for all types of levels.
+Many maths games websites cater for all levels, primary mathematics, GCSE maths, A level Maths, all the way to University.
 You can find interactive games on both simple and complex themes like how to solve a differential equation, linear equations, and word problems.

 There are also resources for those who want to combine their maths and their computing studies.